dladd/pyFormex/sphinx/tutorial.rst

     [7 6]
     [6 4]]

-The reverse operation of transforming a finite element model back into a Formex is quite simple: ``Formex(nodes[elems])`` will indeed be identical to the original F (within the tolerance used in merging of the nodes). ::
+The reverse operation of transforming a Mesh model back into a Formex is also quite simple: ``Formex(nodes[elems])`` will indeed be identical to the original F (within the tolerance used in merging of the nodes). ::

    >>> G = Formex(nodes[elems])
    >>> print allclose(F.f,G.f)
    True

-The ``allclose`` funcion in the second line tests that all coordinates in bopth arrays are the same, within a small tolerance.
+The ``allclose`` funcion in the second line tests that all coordinates in both arrays are the same, within a small tolerance.